Harika7075/AgriMind-AI-Smart-Crop-Weather-Intelligence-System/README.md

 ## 🎯 Vision

-> Empowering farmers with AI-driven intelligence for smarter crop planning, weather awareness, and sustainable agricultural growth.
+> Empowering farmers with AI-driven technology for smarter crop planning, weather awareness, and sustainable agricultural growth.

 ---

+⭐ If you found this project useful, consider giving it a star on GitHub!